Lindsey Wight, Coordinator

 Brodie Haenke began serving as a Watershed Technician with the Missisquoi River Basin Association early September 2016.
 Originally from Minneapolis, MN, Brodie recently graduated with a degree in Geology from the University of Wisconsin – Eau Claire.
 In late August he packed up all his belongings and drove over 1,200 miles from Minnesota to Burlington, VT, after being accepted by ECO AmeriCorps to serve in the beautiful state of Vermont.
 The ECO AmeriCorps program was created by the Vermont Department of Environmental Conservation to place members at service sites dedicated to improving and maintaining water quality in Vermont.
 Brodie is incredibly excited serve with the MRBA throughout the next year and looks forward to the many opportunities he’ll have to engage community members and implement projects designed to improve water quality.

 So far during his service, Brodie has assisted with the completion of our 2016 water monitoring program, which enables us to better understand our watershed and identify areas critical for conservation.
 He has also participated in our riparian buffer plantings where we were successful in getting over 1,000 trees in the ground along the Missisquoi River and Black Creek.
+He has created an provided outreach programs including “What is a Watershed” and “Geology of the Lake Champlain Basin” to area schools and organizations.
 In his spare time, Brodie enjoys hiking with his German Shepard, checking out the local Burlington music scene, and, of course, exploring the regional geology of Vermont!